olefriis/sidtool/README.md

 You can get a simple Ruby file which defines a list of synths to play at certain points in time.
-This can be used to play back the music in [Sonic Pi](https://sonic-pi.net) (see below), or you can write your own little Ruby script to do your own post-processing.
+This can be used to play back the music in [Sonic Pi](https://sonic-pi.net) (see below), or you can write a Ruby script to do your own post-processing.

 ### Midi